harshakumarps/exs-endless-exploration-of-splended-video-/README.md

 EXS Videos

 In this project, users can upload unlimited videos with some restrictions.
 The attached database file should be uploaded properly to ensure the system functions correctly.
+Users can see likes, maintain video status, and comment on videos.
+Although the user interface is basic, the functionality is robust.
 We are still working on implementing live streaming features.

 Below are snapshots of this project:
 ![p4](https://github.com/user-attachments/assets/73c9f699-0c08-46ef-884f-2701177db954)